 In my twenties, I used to get up, shower, and book it to work as fast as possible.
 It took me about 30 minutes from the time my alarm clock went off to be at my desk.
 I liked being one of the first people at the office.
 Then I had kids and the morning schedule was no longer in my control.
 No matter what I did, the morning was at the mercy of my kids.
 Now, I embrace the slow long process of the morning.
-Partly, because I can’t do anything about it, but mostly because I am trying to slow down the day.
+Partly, because I can't do anything about it, but mostly because I am trying to slow down the day.
 My wife has to rush to work.
 When something slows her down like 1 minute it is an issue and she begins to scramble and get stressed out.
-Fortunately, my job is flexible and my boss is okay with me showing up anywhere between 8 and 9:15am.
+Fortunately, my job is flexible and my boss is okay with me showing up anywhere before 9:30am.

 I walk the oldest to school everyday and the youngest to daycare if the weather permits.
 I usually get around 5,000 steps in before 9am.
 When I make it back home, I let my dog out one more time.
 Lastly, during my short drive to work, I usually listen to the Choose FI podcast.
 About 2 hours later, I am finally at work ready to start doing some coding.
 Not a bad morning.
 It beats the hustle and bustle that a lot of people deal with.